Forecasting coral reef resilience to bleaching in the Coral Triangle with machine-learning

 NOTE: There are GOBS of pictures on this page, so it may momentarily crash your computer while loading (or not open at all if you have a slow internet connection).

-In this project, which is currently being considered for funding by the National Geographic Society as part of their "Explorers" program, I propose to sample corals on reefs spanning a spectrum of bleaching resilience, from bleaching-sensitive to bleaching-resistant, in both Indonesia and the Philippines.
-I am particularly interested in working more in these "Coral Triangle" nations because they encompass the world's most biodiverse, and, in my subjective opinion, beautiful coral reefs.
+I am admittedly playing favorites here; although all of Earth’s coral reefs are deserving of this data science approach, I am more inclined to come to the aid of those that have NOT already degraded considerably, such as those of the highly imperiled Caribbean.
 As the two largest archipelagos on Earth, they also contain more reef acreage than anywhere else; this unfortunately means they stand to lose the most in the coming decades, as global seawater temperatures continue to rise.
-For more details of this project, which features the development and field employment of a "bleaching susceptibility index" that would enable us to predict which corals will bleach in response to unfavorable environmental conditions and which will not, please see this document.
+For more details of this project, which additionally features the development and field employment of a "bleaching susceptibility index" that would enable us to predict which corals will bleach in response to unfavorable environmental conditions and which will not, please see this document.

 And if you don't think these are reefs worth saving, check out some of my pics from my April 2018 trip to Maluku, Indonesia: